Video discusses the common experience of dreaming about smoking after quitting.

 More detailed information about cilia and related tissue are in the lung cancer video.

-Other videos touching on cilia repair issues:
+Other resources touching on cilia repair issues: